-- Consult with an academic counselor during the first semester about long-range educational and/or career goals and determine which senior institutions have appropriate educational programs for the achievement of these goals; - 2.
-Discuss with the academic counselor other factors that are important in choosing a senior institution such as tuition cost, distance from home, institution size, and available extracurricular programs; - 3.
-Determine with the academic counselor which senior institutions are best suited in relation to all factors considered; - 4.
-Write and/or visit the chosen senior institutions to consult with appropriate admissions officers and/or faculty as to the appropriateness of the planned course of study at Coastal and the appropriateness of the institutions for the student's particular goals; - Continue to consult with the academic counselor each semester to review the progress at Coastal in relation to transfer goals, making any desirable or necessary adjustments in planning; and - 6.
+- Consult with an academic counselor, faculty advisor, or success coach during the first semester about long-range educational and/or career goals and determine which senior institutions have appropriate educational programs; - Discuss with an academic counselor, faculty advisor, or success coach other factors that are important in choosing a senior institution, such as tuition cost, distance from home, institution size, and available extracurricular programs;

+- Determine with an academic counselor, faculty advisor, or success coach which senior institutions are best suited in relation to all factors considered; - Contact and/or visit the student's selected senior institution(s) in order to consult with an admissions officer and/or faculty advisor to determine the appropriateness of the planned course of study at Coastal and for the student's particular goals; - Continue to consult with an academic counselor, faculty advisor, or success coach each semester to review progress at Coastal in relation to transfer goals while making any desirable or necessary adjustments in planning; and - 6.
 Apply to more than one senior institution of his/her choice at the earliest possible date during the second year at Coastal.
 Application deadline dates vary from one institution to another.
-Check by telephone or letter to ensure that the completed applications have been received and are under consideration.
+Check by telephone or electronically to ensure that the completed applications have been received and are under consideration.